ashrae27/cybervisionries-septembercohort/week-01/notes.md

 ## In My Own Words

 **What is the CIA Triad, in your own words?**
+Confidently- keep data private, Integrity- only authorized people allow access to the data, availability - only certain people can change the data

 **Which cybersecurity career path interests you most right now, and why?**
+Pen testing because I am interested the career path by finding vulnerabilies.

-**One term I want to remember from this week, and why:**
+**One term I want to remember from this week, and why:** software because I want to learn about the computers software and how it operates.